Top 16 Things Mathura Is Famous For - Updated 2024

 Explore the sacred city of Mathura

 As Lord Krishna’s birthplace, Mathura is no doubt a holy city.
 Nothing depicts this more than the dozens of temples with their unique architecture.
 There are plenty of things to do in Mathura.
-Be there when the myths unfold, let the Holi colors brighten your day, and get fascinated by the attractions that make Mathura famous.
+Be there when the myths unfold, let the colors of Holi brighten your day, and get fascinated by the attractions that make Mathura famous.

 Any must-sees we missed?
 Tell us about them in the comments section or write a post here to help out fellow travelers!